|Conservation Priority List|

 Belted Galloway beef, like that from Galloways and other Scottish breeds, is of high quality and can be marketed in a variety of specialty niches, including grass fed and organic beef.
 The long body conformation increases the production of high priced cuts of beef.
 Hides may be used to make rugs, and the belting pattern combined with the shaggy hair makes these products distinctive and attractive.

 Belted Galloways were imported to North America beginning in the 1940s, and the Belted Galloway Society in the United States was founded in 1951.
-The breed is increasing in numbers in North America and globally.
+The breed was increasing in numbers in North America and globally, but in recent years registrations of purebreds have fallen.
 In Europe the breed is considered a “light grazer,” meaning that its relatively light body weight makes it preferred for grazing where heavier animals would damage marginal lands.
 Belted Galloways are also known for browsing ability, giving them added value in the management and diversification of grasslands.

 You may be interested in...